 Phi Phi Island National Park is located in the Andaman Sea, off the west coast of southern Thailand.
 It lies approximately 46 kilometres southeast of Phuket and 42 kilometres southwest of Krabi.
 The park encompasses six islands, with Phi Phi Don and Phi Phi Leh being the two main islands.
 This stunning archipelago is part of Krabi Province and is renowned for its crystal-clear waters, limestone cliffs, and pristine beaches.

-Suggested Read: Things To Do In Phi Phi Island On Your Next Trip
+Suggested Read: What To Do In Phi Phi Island

 How To Reach Phi Phi Island National Park